Olivine-Labs/lusty-request-pattern/README.md

 lusty-request-file
 ==================

-Lusty plugin for handling a request with a lua file
+Lusty plugin for handling a request with a lua pattern